-- 5 Mumps System: BAIK - The classification used identical Document Parameter Sets (DPS)7, but allowed for Mumps code to control the transformations.
-Like FileMan it became a programming environment. - We constructed a powerful parser for the search commands.
-It replaced IATINT8.
-Especially the use of the thesaurus for semantical questions using the semantica net was greatly enhanced, including an interfaces to the widely used statistical package BIAS[11], developed by Ackermann in our Center of Medical Informatics.
+• We constructed a powerful parser for the search commands.
+It replaced IATINT.
+Especially the use of the thesaurus for semantical questions using the semantical net was greatly enhanced, including an interface to the widely used statistical package BIAS[20], developed by Ackermann in our Center of Medical Informatics.